 Fifthly, integration is also an aspect to consider.
 Check if the file sharing app integrates with other tools and apps that you use to make your workflow more efficient, such as cloud storage services and project management tools.

 Lastly, pricing is an important factor to consider.
 File sharing apps can be free or paid, with varying levels of features and storage.
 Consider your budget and storage needs to find the best pricing plan for you.

 By taking these factors into consideration and conducting your research, you can select the most suitable file sharing app that meets your needs and preferences.
 This will ensure that you can share files in the most streamlined and secure way possible.

 How we review the best file sharing apps and cloud storage

 With many of the providers ranked above offering cloud storage as their main service, we take the same approach to reviewing that we would with any cloud storage service.

 Most importantly for file-sharing, we test both upload and download times for files with each provider: both for cloud storage and for file-sharing in general, such speeds are integral when considering performance and everyday usage.

 Buying cloud storage on behalf of a smaller company?
-Learn how to choose the best cloud storage for small business (opens in new tab), and why small businesses should use cloud services (opens in new tab).
-You can also find out five top tips for data backup and recovery (opens in new tab); the differences between cloud storage vs cloud backup vs cloud sync (opens in new tab); and discover the best free cloud storage (opens in new tab).
+Learn how to choose the best cloud storage for small businesses, and why small businesses should use cloud services.